Pavlos Bakoyannis

 Pavlos Bakoyannis (Παύλος Μπακογιάννης; 10 February 1935 – 26 September 1989) was a Greek liberal politician who was well known for his broadcasts against the Greek military junta of 1967–1974 on Bayerischer Rundfunk radio.
-He was killed by Revolutionary Organization 17 November, a leftist urban guerrilla group.
+He was killed by Revolutionary Organization 17 November, a Greek Marxist–Leninist urban guerrilla group.

-Biography
+Early life

 Pavlos Bakoyannis was born 10 February 1935 in Velota, Evrytania.

+Political career

 Bakoyannis was a member of the New Democracy party, for which, at the time of his murder, he was parliamentary leader in the Hellenic Parliament.

+Death

 On 26 September 1989, at the age of 54, Bakoyannis was shot and killed in the front entrance of his office by members of the urban guerrilla group Revolutionary Organization 17 November.
 It was on the same day that the Hellenic Parliament would vote on the indictment of Andreas Papandreou for Koskotas scandal, and Bakoyannis was the architect of collaboration between the left and right wings for Papandreou's indictment.

+Aftermath

 17N issued a statement following Bakoyannis's assassination, saying, "We therefore decided to execute the fraud and robber of the people Bakoyannis.
 This gentleman is responsible not only because he stole the first 60 million of the founding capital of the Line, but also for the hundreds of millions he either stole together with his partner Koskotas for the increase of the share capital of the Line, but also for the purchase through Line of the Bank of Crete".